 Do you close the loop?
 Which of their ideas did you use?
 Be sure to let them know.
 Moreover, be sure to let me know if you didn’t use the suggestions—and why.
 Be as specific as possible about why the suggestion couldn’t be implemented.
 By giving specific feedback now, you can inform the team’s thought process for later, helping them understand the bigger picture issues of budget, strategy, resources, and yes, even organizational politics.
 This will pay dividends for future “I’d like your input” discussions.

 Enjoying the serenade of cricket night-song at home on a balmy evening is a delight.
 “Crickets” at your team meetings—not so much.
-Follow these four simple tips and you’ll reduce the silence at your team meetings.
+Follow these four simple tips and you’ll reduce the silence at your team meetings and gain the much-needed input to be an effective leader.

 What’s your favorite dialog-starter?
 How do you invite discussion that’s productive and open?